 Day 04: Varanasi/Khajuraho (Flight)

-In the early morning we take a sunrise boat ride on the River Ganges.
+In the early morning, we take a serene sunrise cruise on the River Ganges, soaking in the unique scenes along the river bank.
 One of the cardinal principles of Hinduism is the belief in the holiness of the Ganges.
-Every morning scores of pilgrims and priests fill the riverbanks bathing in the holy waters and perform various rituals.
-This unique experience literally transports you to another world.
-Later we start our exploration of old Varanasi, visiting the Bharat Mata Temple, which houses a huge marble relief map of India.
-We visit the Durga Temple and the Tulsi Manas Mandir, one of the most famous temples in the holy city of Varanasi.
-We then head to the Alamgiri Mosque, built in the 17th century by emperor Aurangzeb.
-Varanasi is also famous for its silk sarees and we visit some of the houses where the beautiful silk sarees are actually woven.
+Every morning, scores of pilgrims and priests bathe in the river’s holy waters and performing various other rituals.
+This unique experience will make us feel as if we’re looking through a window to another world.
+After our boat ride, we explore old Varanasi, visiting the Bharat Mata Temple, which houses a huge marble relief map of India.
+We then explore the Durga Temple, the Tulsi Manas Mandir beside the Banaras Hindu University and the Mosque of Moghul Emperor Aurangazeb.
+Following the tour, we come back to the hotel for breakfast.
 Later we take a short flight to Khajuraho.
 On arrival in Khajuraho, we are transferred to our hotel.
-In the afternoon we explore the Khajuraho Group of Monuments* The temples at Khajuraho were built during the Chandella dynasty, which reached its apogee between 950 and 1050.
-Today only 20 temples remain and they fall into three distinct groups and belonging to the religions of Hinduism and Jainism.
-They strike a perfect balance between architecture and sculpture.
-The Temples are decorated with a profusion of sculptures that are among the greatest masterpieces of Indian art.
+In the afternoon, we explore the Khajuraho Group of Monuments*, a collection of temples that are designated as a UNESCO World Heritage Site.
+Considered as some as the finest temple art in the world, the temples were built between 950 and 1050 A.D.
+Today only 20 temples are left, but the remaining structures are known worldwide for their intricate sculptures.

 Day 05: Khajuraho/Jhansi (Drive)/Agra (Train)

-A scenic morning drive to Orchha to visit this amazing medieval fortress-city located on the shores of the Betwa River.
-The fort consists of several connected buildings erected at different times, the most noteworthy of which are the Raja Mahal and the Jahangir Mahal.
-A unique experience as we embark on the Shatabdi Express train to Agra.
-Train travel in India is a not to be missed opportunity.
+A scenic morning drive to Orchha to visit this amazing medieval fortress-city, located on the shores of the Betwa River.
+The fort features regal palaces and imposing temples, and the fortress itself is surrounded by rolling green pastoral lands.
+We then enjoy a uniquely Indian experience as we embark on the Shatabdi Express train to Agra.
 This train is fully air-conditioned and we get to enjoy complimentary meals.
-Great opportunity to meet local folks on board the train and get to know them.
-As we get closer to Agra we see the Taj Mahal at a distance.
-Arrival at Agra Railway Station and are welcomed and transferred to our hotel.
+It also provides a great opportunity to meet local folks on board the train and get to know them.
+As we get closer to Agra, we see the Taj Mahal at a distance.
+Arrival at Agra Railway Station, where we are welcomed and transferred to our hotel.

 Day 06: Agra

-We start our day with a visit to one of the most well-known wonders of the world, the Taj Mahal*.
-An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.
-Situated on the right bank of the Yamuna in a vast Mogul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
-We then visit Agra Fort*.
-This powerful fortress of red sandstone encompasses, within its 2.5-km-long enclosure walls, the imperial city of the Mughal rulers.
-It comprises many fairy-tale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls, such as the Diwan-i-Khas; and two very beautiful mosques.
-We also visit Fatehpur Sikri*.
-Built during the second half of the 16th century by the Emperor Akbar, the City of Victory was the capital of the Mughal Empire for only some 10 years.
-The complex of monuments and temples, all in a uniform architectural style, includes one of the largest mosques in India, the Jama Masjid and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
-(B, D)
+We start our day with a sunrise visit to one of the most well-known wonders of the world, the Taj Mahal*.
+An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Moghul emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and a universally admired masterpiece of world heritage.
+Situated on the right bank of the Yamuna in a vast Moghul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
+After visiting the Taj Mahal, we return back to our hotel for breakfast.
+Following our morning meal, we visit Agra Fort*.
+This powerful fortress of red sandstone encompasses the spectacular imperial city of the Moghul rulers.
+Explore fairy-tale palaces, audience halls and two very beautiful mosques.

 Day 07: Agra/Ranthambore (Drive)

-Overnight: Ranthambore Regency, Ranthambore (1 night) (B, L, D)
+Overnight: Tiger Den Resort, Ranthambore (1 night) (B, L, D)

 Day 08: Ranthambore/Jaipur (Drive)

-An early morning safari in time when animals are looking out for their prey.
-We try and spot nilgai, chausingha, chital, chinkara, wild boar, muntjac, jungle cat, ratel, hyena, porcupine, rhesus macaque and black-faced langur.
-Ranthambhore was declared one of the Project Tiger reserves in 1973 and spotting the big cat in its natural habitat is an unforgettable experience.
-After our morning safari, we drive to Jaipur, the capital of Rajasthan called the Pink City, since most of the buildings in the old city are made of pink sandstone.
-In the evening we enjoy our dinner followed by Rajasthani Cultural dance show.
+Ranthambore was established as a game sanctuary in 1955 and declared a Project Tiger reserve in 1973.
+Spotting Ranthambore’s famous Royal Bengal tigers in their natural habitat is an awe-inspiring experience.
+Early morning, we take another safari through the park with our eye out for these majestic animals.
+After our morning safari, we drive to Jaipur, the capital of Rajasthan.
+Jaipur is also called the Pink City, since most of the buildings in the old city are made of pink sandstone.
+In the evening, we enjoy dinner followed by a unique Rajasthani cultural dance show.

 Day 09: Jaipur